 All of the Company's marketable securities were available-for-sale and were classified based on their maturities.
 Marketable securities with remaining maturities at the date of purchase of three months or less are classified as cash equivalents.
 Short-term investments are securities that original maturity or remaining maturity is greater than three months and not more than twelve months.
-Long-term investments are securities for which the original maturity or remaining maturity is greater than twelve months.
+Long-term investments are securities for which the original maturity or remaining maturity is greater than three months and not more than twelve months.